 What’s Included in a Credit Report?

 Your credit report will consist of personal information, credit accounts, loan accounts, and public records.
+If you are unsure at this point how to read a credit report, let’s first break down how to read one.
 Everything that lenders and creditors will consider when approving you for a loan is in your credit report, but credit reports aren’t just for lenders and creditors.
 They also help borrowers clean up their credit or maintain a good credit score.

 - Full legal name